 The classic Moscow Mule is a simple, refreshing cocktail that combines vodka, ginger beer and fresh lime juice and is traditionally served in an ice-cold copper mug.
-The drink dates back to the middle of the 20th century, but it officially charmed its way into drinkers’ hearts when it proliferated at bars in the early 2000s.
+The drink dates back to the middle of the 20th century, but it officially charmed its way into drinkers’ hearts when the cocktail proliferated at bars in the early 2000s.
 Now, it’s difficult to find a bar that doesn’t offer the Moscow Mule, either on its menu or as an off-menu call.
-Of course, like any easy-to-make classic, it has spurred endless variations over the years, with barkeeps switching the base spirit, making their own ginger beer and experimenting with fruits, herbs and other ingredients.
+Of course, like any simple classic, it has spurred endless variations over the years.
+Barkeeps will switch the base spirit, making their own ginger beer and experimenting with fruits, herbs and other ingredients.
 Case in point: the London Mule.

 - 2 ounces gin

 - 1/2 ounce lime juice, freshly squeezed

 Fill a copper mug (or highball glass) with ice, then add the gin and lime juice.

 Top with the ginger beer and stir briefly.